FHantke/brave-browser-wiki/Writing-specs.md

 - [ ] The team who is assigned including QA, Designer, PM, and devs per platform.
 - [ ] An objective: Generic description of what's being planned.
 - [ ] The status of the spec `Pre-draft` (not ready for review), `Draft`, `In Development`, or `Complete` which signals that it is landed on Nightly.
-- [ ] How does the feature relate to high level objectives of the company (ACRE).
+- [ ] How does the feature relate to high level objectives of the company.
 - [ ] Non-goals of the spec.
 - [ ] Target platforms that will be supported (e.g. Desktop, iOS, Android, or which sites it applies to etc.)
 - [ ] Does clearing browsing data affect the thing being spec'ed?